 Non-fungible tokens (NFTs) continue to be the subject of hype.
 However, sometimes it’s unclear how enterprises may take advantage of this technology and whether it makes sense to start an NFT project in order to reach certain business goals.
+NFT use cases for enterprises are not always known.
 Aside from the success of play-to-earn games and avatar projects such as Bored Apes, non-fungible tokens are also beginning to have an impact on other industries.
 In this article, we want to take into examination two samples of real applications.

 NFTs do not just represent simple images; on the contrary, they leave the door open to numerous opportunities and more structured use cases.

 A very interesting use case could be Digital Ticketing; that is, digitization and registration on the blockchain of tickets for concerts, sports competitions, or other types of events.

 Turning tickets into NFTs allows for the addition of numerous benefits for both event attendees who will buy tickets and more importantly for organizers.

 To begin with, they allow for huge savings on paper consumption and waste, it would also be possible to associate a particular graphic or digital artwork with the ticket, which would also allow for the collection of such tickets in one’s wallet for those who are passionate about keeping tickets to their favorite concerts.